 Typical non-deductible costs

-This list of expenses are examples of costs which are often considered non-deductible in many countries.
-If they are indeed allowed to be expensed, it is often with limits or the expense may only be partly deductible.
-Many exceptions and variations do of course exist; hence you must always check with your local tax authority, tax expert or auditor which applies in your specific country and for your unique circumstances.
+This list of expenses are examples of costs that are often considered non-deductible in many countries.
+If they are indeed allowed to be expensed, it is often with limits or the expense may only be partially deductible.
+Many exceptions and variations do of course exist; hence you must always check with your local tax authority, tax expert, or auditor which applies in your specific country and for your unique circumstances.

 - Costs related to cars and vehicles